MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-create-ticket.md

 ### Create support ticket response

-Here is an example of the JSON response.
+The following is an example of the JSON response.

 ```json
 {